FrontendMasters/front-end-handbook/what-is-a-FD.md

 * [Firefox](https://www.mozilla.org/firefox/)
 * [Safari](http://www.apple.com/safari/)

-Native webviews are used by operating systems to run web pages.
+Webviews are used by operating systems to run web pages.
 Think of a webview like an iframe or a single tab from a web browser that is embedded in a native application running on iOS, android, windows, or OSX.

 The most common solutions for webview development are: